Riddle me this...

 An open mouth that never eats?"

-I really love this riddle.
-It's really challenging if you haven't heard it before but is totally logical so when you get it the penny drops in a satisfying way.
+I love this riddle.
+It's really challenging if you haven't heard it before but is totally logical.
+So when you get it the penny drops in a satisfying way.
 The answer is an element of nature so it would fit in great for a fantasy or historical setting.
 You could have it asked by an aquatic creature ask the question to allow the part to ford a river or even have it inscribed on a door and, when the party get the answer, the door opens only to release a torrent of water which has been held back.
 The answer for this riddle is a river.

 The subject of this riddle has always been fixating to many people over the ages.
 Part of many mythologies and legends.
 I've often wondered what it is about it which resonates so intrinsically with us that people will pilgrimage hundreds of miles just to look at it.
 Needless to say that the answer to this riddle, a waterfall, can easily be tied into a non-combat encounter to add some mythological depth to your session and get your players brains ticking.